anilpolineni/portfolio-site/README.md

-# Project 2: To Build a Portfolio Site
+## Project 2: To Build a Portfolio Site
-### By Anil Polineni
+### By Polineni Anil

 Build a Portfolio Site project, part of the Udacity [Full Stack Web Developer Nanodegree] (https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ## What it is

-A Webpage that displays a responsive page.
+A Webpage that displays a responsive webpage.

 ## What it does